18 - 20 SEPTEMBER 2026

 A gathering of clinicians, researchers, educators, and students exploring new directions in psychological science and practice.

-Across three themed streams: Clinical psychology and diverse contexts: people and places; The way forward: technologies and treatments; and Education and the clinical workforce, the program showcases how innovation and evidence-based practice are shaping the future of mental health care.
+Across three topics: Clinical psychology and diverse contexts: people and places; The way forward: technologies and treatments; and Education and the clinical workforce, the program showcases how innovation and evidence-based practice are shaping the future of mental health care.

 Experience a dynamic mix of presentations, workshops, and panel discussions designed to inspire learning, connection, and professional growth.